 This process really helps to reduce the levels of anti-nutrients and increase the levels of phytase.
 It is, however, rather daunting and time consuming and hygiene is crucial.

 Use fermented food or make your own as much as you can.
 Think about making kombucha tea, fermented vegetables to add to your salads, yoghurt and yoghurt milk made with coconut milk.
 Smoothies made with yoghurt milk and good mixtures of fruit and vegetables.

 While raw food undoubtedly contains the most nutrients, in some cases the antinutrients will make them difficult to absorb.
-As well as cooking beans and legumes, consider toasting some of your nut and seed intake, for example.
+As well as cooking beans and legumes, consider toasting your nut and seed intake, for example.

 - Look at the whole picture

 Consider not only getting rid of antinutrients, but also getting plenty of nutrients into your diet to counter their effect.
 More on bioavailability »

 We are all different.
 The important thing is to be aware of the potential dangers in our food and think about how to minimise them.
 The prospect of spending a lot of time preparing food in the ways we have discussed is initially daunting but once you get into a routine it does get easier and you should start to feel the benefits.